polyfractal/ElasticBayes/README.md

 - Frequency filtering
 - Negation tagging

 Note: Accuracy is generally a poor metric to optimize, especially in an unbalanced dataset.
+Double-especially on multi-class datasets like Reuters.
+This script simply calculates the accuracy of the top prediction and label.
+It does not inspect the rest of the labels, or the ordering of predictions.

-However, this is a proof-of-concept, not a rigorous paper, so accuracy was the easiest to calculate.
+Since this is not a rigorous paper, accuracy was the easiest/fastest to calculate.
 Better metrics would include AUC, micro/macro F-measures and Balanced Error Rate.